railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_illustration.rst

 The product stock under consideration then becomes:

-.. table:: Real and counterpart stocks when operations are completed
+.. table:: Real and Counterpart Stocks when Operations are Completed

    ================================================== =============
    Location                                           Products